Himanshu Pandya

-Himanshu Pandya is an Indian Professor and academic who currently serves as Vice Chancellor of Gujarat University, Ahmedabad, Gujarat, India.
-He earned a MSc and PhD in Botany and areas of specialization In vivo and In vitro studies on physiological and biochemical parameters on Gladiolus, Chrysanthemum and Lily.
+Himanshu Pandya is an Indian professor and academic at Botany Department Gujarat University, Ahmedabad, Gujarat, India.
+He earned a MSc and PhD in botany and areas of specialization In vivo and In vitro studies on physiological and biochemical parameters on Gladiolus, Chrysanthemum and Lily.

 Career

-He taught for 27 years.
-He is also a Professor and Head of the Department of Biochemistry and Forensic Science.
-His research focused on Horticulture, Plant Biotechnology, Plant physiology, Plant Biochemistry, Bioinformatics, Climate Change and Impacts Management, Forensic Science, and Biochemistry.
+Pandya taught for 27 years.
+He is also a professor and Head of the Department of Biochemistry and Forensic Science.
+His research focused on horticulture, plant biotechnology, plant physiology, plant biochemistry, bioinformatics, climate change and impacts management, forensic science, and biochemistry.

 From 2005 - 2017 he was a Professor in the Department of Botany, Bioinformatics and Climate Change Impacts Management.

 In 2017 he became Vice Chancellor of the Gujarat University.